Your browser is no longer supported

 It makes sense, then, that her new lab at Vic U is called (et al.), short for The Emerging Technology and Arts Lab.
 The interdisciplinary hub explores the intersection of technology, arts and human cognition.
 The just-launched website was created entirely by her lab students, notes Dr. McEwen.
 “Even the logo, which is the Mona Lisa in a VR headset!”
 Designed by PhD candidate Sho Conte, the image is a fitting blend of science and art, indeed.

-Dr. McEwen plans to give (et al.) a proper launch this spring, so expect more news about that soon.
+Dr. McEwen plans to give (et al.) a proper launch this fall, so expect more news about that soon.
 Until then, students interested in participating or learning more can reach the lab at contact.etal@vicu.utoronto.ca.
 The group meets every other Friday, and students from undergrad to postdoc are welcome.
 Just don’t leave your cellphone lying around if you prefer it in one piece!

 Learn more about President Rhonda McEwen's research lab, The Emerging Technology and Arts Lab (et al.)